 An HR director oversees all aspects of HR human resources management.
-The interviewer will be looking for real insight, experience, and leadership in your answers.
+The interviewer will look for real insight, experience, and leadership in your answers.
 While HR director and HR manager job titles are sometimes used interchangeably, a director generally has a more strategic focus.

 HR managers oversee the daily activities of human resources staff, develop department goals, maintain current knowledge of federal and state labor laws, and ensure employment policies and procedures are compliant.
 You’ll need to demonstrate the ability to manage diverse day-to-day functions and have in-depth HR knowledge.